ti-cortex-m4/demo-java-completablefuture/doc/article.md

    </td>
    <td><em>isDone</em>
    </td>
-   <td>returns true if the <em>CompletableFuture</em> is completed in any manner: normally, exceptionally, or via cancellation
+   <td>returns true if the <em>CompletableFuture</em> is completed in any manner: normally, exceptionally, or by cancellation
    </td>
   </tr>
   <tr>